Amphibian FactsUpdated by Brent Nguyen and John Cavagnaro, UC Berkeley, July 2012.

 There are three modern amphibian orders:

 - Salamanders (Caudata)

 The most species rich genus of frogs is Pristimantis.
 There are more than 450 species in this genus, with more being described each year (see the full list here).
 These frogs occur in northern South America, mostly in the Andes, with some species found in southern Central America.
 They are small frogs whose eggs are laid on land and develop directly into small froglets, bypassing the tadpole stage.

-The most species rich genus of caecilians is Ichthyophis, numbering over 50 species, and occurs throughout much of southeastern Asia, including many of the Philippine, Malaysian and Indonesian islands.
+The most species rich genus of caecilians is Ichthyophis, numbering 50 or more species, and occurs throughout much of southeastern Asia, including many of the Philippine, Malaysian and Indonesian islands.
 These animals burrow and are rarely seen unless one searches specifically for them.
 This family counts among them some of the most colorful caecilians with bright yellow stripes or yellow all over.